bjuppa/macropiche/README.md

 Generated Prism files can also be found among the [assets of this package](/assets) for quick use.

 ## Usage with [Laravel Blade](https://laravel.com/docs/views) templates
-If `macropiche` is used within a Laravel environment that has a `view()` helper available, it will be used as rendering engine for the templates it seems to support.
+If `macropiche` is used within a Laravel environment that has a `view()` helper available, it will be used as the rendering engine for the templates it seems to support.

 In other situations you may declare your own helper called `macropiche_blade_view()`